 In this example, the S&C coach and the head coach utilized the drill library to define the training load before practice.
 By employing the drill library, they can easily adjust the number of drills, drill durations, or select different drills to fine-tune the intensity and load, while also accounting for tactical elements of the drills.

-1.3 Suggested Load Management for Team Practices
+1.3 Example Load Management for Team Practices

 - Integrating drill library data into your weekly training plan.